gplaz005/user-login/README.md

 # Run Server and App
-to start Server go to server folder and run: npm run dev or yarn dev open your browser and test the server on http://localhost:4000. to run app go to root folder and run: npm start. open your browser and use the app on http://localhost:3000.
+to start Server go to server folder and run: npm run dev or yarn dev, open your browser and test the server on http://localhost:4000. to run app go to root folder and run: npm start. open your browser and use the app on http://localhost:3000.